Friday 26 July 2019

 Apartments as home

-Presented by Karen Alcock, Principal, MA Architects
+Karen Alcock, Principal, MA Architects

 Australian cities are unique.
 The subtleties of place, climate, history and diversity all influencing how we live.
 Within this context, apartment developments are considered commodities first and genuine places to live second.
 With more of our population transitioning to higher-density housing, we must reassess the direct relationship between apartments and their local surroundings.